 If you have big construction jobs to do, or lots of plywood to cut, you might consider an in-line circular saw -- worm-drive or hypoid -- for more power and faster cutting.
 With the motor mounted behind the blade, worm-drive and hypoid circular saws are driven by oiled gears deliver more power than a sidewinder's side-mounted motor.
 Worm-drive saws need regular oil changes, but the newer hypoid saws have sealed gearboxes, with no oil changes needed.

-Worm-drive and hypoid saws are heavier, so they're more tiring, but the extra weight can actually be an advantage in guiding the saw on long cuts, and you can tilt the work to let gravity help.
-Since the handle is behind the blade rather than beside it, you have a longer reach -- useful for cutting plywood and other sheet stock, as well as when reaching down to the floor or up overhead.
-Tom Silva at "This Old House" notes that since the handle is further from the blade, you get a little more margin of safety from kickback.
-Reviewing worm-drive saws for Fine Homebuilding, Scott Grice agrees.
-Many framing crews love worm-drive saws as timesavers, and most come with convenient rafter hooks.
+Worm-drive and hypoid saws are heavier than sidewinders, so they're more tiring to use.
+However, the longer reach these saws provide is useful for cutting plywood and other sheet stock, as well as when reaching down to the floor or up overhead.
+This Old House notes that since the handle is further from the blade, you get a little more margin of safety from kickback.
+Also, most worm-drive saws come with convenient rafter hooks for hanging.